UNDP-Data/dv-health-investment-case/readme.md

 ```

-Please note that there are three focus areas available right now: ~Tobacco_control, ~NCD, ~All (Tobacco control + NCD combined)
+Please note that there are three focus areas available right now: ~Tobacco_control, ~NCDs, ~All (Tobacco control + NCDs combined)

 ---